rust-lang/impl-trait-initiative/explainer/where_not_ok.md

-# Appendix B: Where can impl trait NOT be used
+# Appendix C: Where can impl trait NOT be used

 Where is impl Trait not (yet?) accepted and why.